 Rinse & Dry

-After your fabric has dried thoroughly, take it out from the plastic bag and remove all multiple rubber bands.
+After thoroughly drying your fabric, remove it from the plastic bag and remove all multiple rubber bands.
 Wash the dyed fabric under cold water.

 Make sure to wash the cloth thoroughly until the water runs clear.
 You can then air dry it as usual by hanging them.